Muskan-H-Shaikh/Muskans-Html-Css-Js-Projects/README.md

 ## 🚀✨ Project List
 1. 🧮 Calculator ->	A basic calculator that supports operations and keyboard input
-2. 🧩 Drag and Drop -> Built an interactive Drag and Drop interface using pure HTML, CSS, and JavaScript—no libraries, just logic.
+2. 🧩 Drag and Drop -> Built an interactive Drag and Drop interface..—no libraries, just logic.
-3. 🔊 Developed a Text-to-Speech web app using HTML, CSS, and JavaScript—turning written words into spoken voice in one click!
+3. 🔊 Text-to-Speech Converter -> Developed a Text-to-Speech convertor, turning written words into spoken voice in one click!
 4. Next Launch Loading….......................